rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 # Lazy Class

-* A class isn't doing much its parents, children, or clients seem to be doing all the associated work and there isn’t enough behavior left in the class to justify its continued existence.
+* A class doesn't affect much its parents, children, or clients.
+They seem to be doing all the associated work and there isn’t enough behavior left in the class to justify its continued existence.

 --